BitcoinErrorLog/graphiti/README.md

 - Open DevTools (F12)
 - Look for "[Graphiti]" log messages
 - Check for errors in red
-- Use "🔧 Debug" panel in popup
+- Use "Debug" panel in popup

 ### Adding New Features